 A database (DB) is a systematically organised collection data and information stored on a computer or on a network storage device.
 A cloud database functions similar to a traditional database but is implemented on a cloud computing infrastructure, whether it is a private, public or a hybrid cloud.
-A cloud database can only be accessed through a web interface or through applications that have integrated cloud provided API [link to #8.7].
+A cloud database can only be accessed through a web interface or through applications that have integrated cloud-provided application programming interfaces.

 Points to Remember